5 Must-Have Nursing Skills for Neonatal Nurses

 For neonatal nurses, it's essential to have a firm understanding of each stage of development.

 They must recognize the minor deviations that could signify major health concerns.
-Since babies are unable to communicate, neonatal nurses are often the first line of defense against possible complications.
+Since babies cannot communicate, neonatal nurses are often the first line of defense against possible complications.

 3. Neonatal Nurses Should be Breastfeeding Experts

-While in the NICU, one of the best ways for parents to get involved in caring for their baby is through breastfeeding.
+While in the NICU, one of the best ways for parents to care for their baby is through breastfeeding.

 Leigh Anne O'Connor, a private lactation consultant, says, "Breastfeeding skills should be basic training for all health care professionals who work in pediatrics and obstetrics, particularly neonatal professionals."